dojo/framework/docs/en/custom-elements/introduction.md

 ## Building Custom Elements

-Dojo widgets can be built as custom elements using @dojo/cli-build-widget.
+Dojo widgets can be built as custom elements using the `@dojo/cli-build-widget` command.

 > src/widgets/Hero.tsx